 So then what’s the difference between Spanish spoken in different regions?

-As we said, all Spanish speakers can understand each other.
+As we said, all Spanish speakers can usually understand each other.
 So what are the differences between Spanish from different regions?
-Here we consider 3 main distinctions:
+Here we consider 3 main distinctions or issues people have:

 1. The accent

-Why the accent does/doesn’t matter when learning Spanish
+Why the accent isn’t as huge a deal as you think when learning Spanish

-It can be true that certain accents can be harder for some people to hear and understand (imagine learning English with a Scottish accent versus American one).
+It can be true that certain accents can be much harder for some people to hear and understand if you’re not used to them (e.g. learning English with a Scottish accent versus American one).
 For students, sometimes learning a less affected accent, like that from Northern Spain, Colombia, or Mexico are easier to learn the basics.

 But once you’ve learned some Spanish, hearing a different accent just takes some getting used to.
-If you are planning on going to a specific region, just make sure you expose yourself to some supplemental listening material so you can familiarize your ear with the accent.
+If you are planning on going to a specific region, make sure you expose yourself to some supplemental listening material, to the particular country so you can familiarize your ear with the accent.

 Many people worry about their speaking accent – thinking that they have to choose it from the beginning, otherwise they won’t be able to get rid of it later on.
 If only it were that easy!